l2beat/l2beat/packages/backend/discovery/README.md

 - `proxyType` - manual proxy override.
 Most of the times, discovery is smart enough to detect proxyType, useful when that's not the case
 - `ignoreDiscovery: boolean` - if set to `true`, discovery will not consider this contract as a `relative`, effectively skipping discovery of this contract
+- `ignoreRelative: field[]` - discovery will not consider this contract as a `relative`.
+The difference between `ignoreDiscovery` and `ignoreRelative` is that `ignoreRelative` is configured per field, while `ignoreDiscovery` is configured per contract
 - `ignoreMethods: field[]` - discovery will skip this method
 - `ignoreInWatchMode: field[]` - if set to `true`, the `DiscoveryWatcher` will not notify change of this value
 - `fields: Record<field, Handler>` - custom fields that represent more complex values of the contract: ex. arrays longer than 5 and private variables